devm1023/ML_project/pages/getting-started-with-machine-learning-in-one-hour.markdown

 ---
 layout: post
-title: Machine Learning in one hour!
+title: Getting Started with Machine Learning in one hour!
 permalink: /getting-started-with-machine-learning-in-one-hour/
 ---
 I was planning agenda for my one hour talk.
 Conveying the learning paths, setting up the environment and explaining the important machine learning concepts finally made it to agenda after a lot of contemplation and thought.
 I initially thought about various ways this talk could have been done including - hands on python with linear regression, explaining linear regression in depth, or just sharing my learning journey that I went through past 18 months almost.
 But I wanted to start something that leaves the audience with lots of new information and questions to work on.
 Create curiosity and interest in them.
 And I guess I was able to do that to a decent level.
 Basically, to get them started with Machine Learning.
-That's how this guide ended up being called _Machine Learning in one hour_.
+That's how this guide ended up being called _Getting Started with Machine Learning in one hour_.

 Initially my agenda for the talk briefly listed the learning paths, key concepts and all the information in terms of bulleted points.
 Something which was structured for myself for the talk.
 And it looked great introductory learning path.
 Hence I completed that agenda/notes to a machine learning getting started guide and here it is.
 I'm very happy the way this ended up taking shape and I'm excited to share this!